dbredvick/drew-tech/content/posts/2019-07-16-why-I-didnt-tell-you/index.md

 I guess I already talked about this a bit, but I really want to drive home the fact that I don’t feel like I deserve any preferential treatment.

 **Because I thought I could beat it.**
-I thought I’d look back at this timeframe five years from now and go, “man, I beat this thing”.
+I thought I’d look back at this time frame five years from now and go, “man, I beat this thing”.
 In that case, was it worth creating a lot of fear and drama for those I care about?

 ---